armbian/documentation/docs/Process_Merge-Policy.md

 ## U-Boot Patches

 - Standard contributors provide _tested-by_ submitter (`armbianmonitor -u` with a fresh build).
-- SoC maintainer maybe submit a PR with only a reviewed by of the lead SoC maintainer.
+- SoC maintainer may submit a PR with only a reviewed by of the lead SoC maintainer.

 ## Kernel Related Patches